Henry Bartle Frere

-Sir Henry Bartle Edward Frere, 1st Baronet, (29 March 1815 – 29 May 1884) was a British colonial administrator.
+Sir Henry Bartle Edward Frere, 1st Baronet, (/en/ BAR-təl FREHR; 29 March 1815 – 29 May 1884) was a British colonial administrator.
 He had a successful career in India, rising to become Governor of Bombay (1862–1867).
 However, as High Commissioner for Southern Africa (1877–1880), he implemented a set of policies which attempted to impose a British confederation on the region and which led to the overthrow of the Cape Colony's first elected government in 1878 and to a string of regional wars, culminating in the invasion of Zululand (1879) and the First Boer War (1880–1881).
 The British Prime Minister, Gladstone, recalled Frere to London to face charges of misconduct; Whitehall officially censured Frere for acting recklessly.

 Early life

 Frere was born at Clydach House, Clydach, Monmouthshire, the son of Edward Frere, manager of Clydach Ironworks, and Mary Ann Green.
 His elder sister, Mary Anne Frere, was born c.
 1802 in Clydach, and his younger sister, Frances Anne Frere, was born c.
 1819 in Clydach.
 He was the grandson of John Frere and a nephew of John Hookham Frere; William Frere; Bartholomew Frere; James Hatley Frere; and Temple Frere – canon of Westminster Abbey.
 He was educated at the East India Company College, the precursor of Haileybury and Imperial Service College.